 The Director of CASS, in consultation with faculty, academic deans and/or chairs (if necessary), makes the final determination of an appropriate and reasonable accommodation.
 CASS does not mail faculty letters; it is the student’s responsibility to deliver the accommodation letter to their instructor and discuss the accommodations that will be necessary in each class.
 Please provide this letter at the beginning of each semester to discuss disability-related needs for the class.

 Student Engagement and Leadership Center

 The Student Engagement and Leadership Center (SELC) promotes the principles of Engagement, Leadership, and Inclusion by offering programs and services focused on enhancing the personal educational, leadership, and social development of students enrolled at UTEP.
 The SELC has five initiatives that it oversees: (1) student organizations, (2) leadership development, (3) fraternity and sorority life, (4) inclusion, and (5) the Rainbow Miner Initiative that put to action their principles of Engagement, Leadership, and Inclusion.
-Programming that the SELC provides includes Inclusion and Advocacy Brown Bag Lunch series, UTEP LIVE leadership conference, 21st Century Scholars leadership program, and the Student Organization Leadership Retreat (SOLR).
+Programming that the SELC provides includes Inclusion and Advocacy Brown Bag Lunch series, UTEP LIVE leadership conference, 21st Century Scholars leadership program.
 Finally, SELC provides a Family Friendly Room that includes: lactation space, non-fluorescent lights, toys and games, books and magazines, rocking chair, changing table, and quiet space.